Latest updates added 3 Feb 2023

 "Radiating kindness over the entire world: Spreading upwards to the skies, And downwards to the depths; Outwards and unbounded, Freed from hatred and ill-will."
 The Buddha SN 1.8

-Your daily mindfulness of breathing swaps to developing sukha-vedana jhana using the cultivation of metta (loving kindness) as your meditation object.
+Your daily mindfulness of breathing swaps to using the sukha-vedana that arises during metta bhavana (loving kindness meditation) to cultivate jhana.

 Progressive Menu